Thank you for reading this. If you have been researching these types of products on the Internet, you will be interested in what we have to say here.

 Then there are Internet companies who sell legitimate water softeners and right along side of them they sell a "no-salt water conditioner / softener" that is nothing more than a water softener tank without a control valve on top.
 Some have an inexpensive plastic chrome cover over the tank.
 Inside these tanks are carbon and/or medias that they claim make a difference in your water.
 The fact remains that none of these devices have been submitted for any third party validation to substantiate their claims.

+More recently, there are Internet companies that will sell you a water softener cartridge type system.
+Beware that these will cost you a lot of money over time as these cartridges are spent (used up) very quickly.
 There also are companies that claim that potassium chloride is not a salt and that their systems are "no salt" water softeners.
 Potassium chloride is just a different and more expensive type of salt.
 You can use either sodium chloride or potassium chloride in any true water softener.

 The more you research these types of products, the more you will realize that it is one of the biggest scams on the Internet.
 Don't be fooled even though false "consumer report" web sites, radio talk show hosts or actors endorse some of these products.
 The question you have to ask it "why do I find these on the Internet, yet Culligan or Home Depot do not sell them"?
 Remember the old saying: "If it looks to good to be true, it probably is."